rolancia/go-lua-builder/README.md

 # go-lua

-go-lua supports scripting Lua for Redis in golang.
+go-lua supports scripting Lua in Golang.

+eg. Redis Lua Scripts can be managed in Golang as Code

 ---